Learn - Planner

 Each row is one event.
 The default columns, left to right:

 - Type.
-Income, Expense, or Transfer (from the event’s category).
+Income, Expense, or Transfer, from the event’s category.

 - Category.
 The category name.

-- Account.
+0%until you record something and then the amount and percentage, such as$45.00 (30%). - Account.
 The account the event posts to.

 - Amount.
 The planned amount.